xSardine/AMQ-Artists-DB/frontEnd/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Front End

+Most of the component are done from scratch because I wanted to train on front end coding, as it is something that I am not familiar with.

+Exception is for the mp3 player: https://github.com/vime-js/vime